ujjwalr03/forest-cover-prediction/README.md

-Here’s your **finalized README.md** with the updated introduction:

----

 # **🌲 Forest Cover Type Prediction**

 📌 **Predict the type of forest cover for a 30m × 30m land patch using Machine Learning.**